rploeg/WorkshopMXchipwithAzureIoTCentral/README.md

-# Connect the MXchip to Azure IoT Central (Preview tempaltes)
+# Connect the MXchip to Azure IoT Central (Preview templates)

 In this short workshop (max 1 hour) you will learn howto connect a MXchip (AZ3166) to Azure IoT Central preview templates.